texfaq/texfaq.github.io/FAQ-changebars.md

 trickery of the programmer.
-The problem is that TeX 'proper' doesn't provide the programmer with any information about the ''current position'' from which a putative start- or end-point of a bar might be calculated.
-PDFTeX _does_ provide that information, but no PDFTeX-based changebar package has been published, that takes advantage of that.
+The problem is that TeX 'proper' doesn't provide the programmer with any information about the ''current position'' from which a putative start- or end-point of a bar might be calculated.   pdfTeX _does_ provide that information, but no pdfTeX-based changebar package has been published, that takes advantage of that.

 The simplest package that offers change bars is Peter Schmitt's